leafsphp/docs/src/modules/auth/v/2/session.md

 # Session support

 Session based authentication as the name implies, creates and manages a session during the authentication process to track the user's logged in state.
-Leaf auth allows you to do all of this in 1 or 2 lines of code.
+Leaf auth provides an easy and developer friendly approach to handle this.

 To get started with session support, just set the `USE_SESSION` config to true.